Do you want to remove WordPress default image sizes? If you are looking for a simple guide, keep reading this article.

 When you upload an image to a WordPress site, the server automatically converts it to different image sizes.
 By default, WordPress is configured with three custom image dimensions.
 This means that after uploading an image, WordPress automatically creates copies of it in different sizes.
-However, this isn’t always necessary and takes up space in your server.
-So, in this guide, we’ll show you 2 methods to remove WordPress default image sizes from your site.

 By default, when you upload images to WordPress, the server generates copies of them in 3 different sizes:

-• Thumbnail – 150 x 150 pixels
+- Thumbnail – 150 x 150 pixels

-• Medium – 300 x 300 pixels
+- Medium – 300 x 300 pixels

-• Large – 1024 x 1024 pixels
+- Large – 1024 x 1024 pixels

 Even though this can be useful, it also takes up space in your server.
 So, if you don’t need so many image sizes, it’s a good idea to disable them on your site.
-For example, if you aren’t going to use the medium size image on your site, you can remove it and stop generating image copies of that size.
+For example, if you aren’t going to use the medium-sized image on your site, you can remove it and stop generating image copies of that size.

-1. Manually via WP-Admin
+- Manually via WP-Admin

-2. Programmatically via coding
+- Programmatically via coding

-They’re both simple and effective so choose the one that best suits your skills.
+They’re both simple and effective, so choose the one that best suits your skills.

 NOTE: Before removing the default image sizes, make sure that you are not using the sizes you’re going to disable on your site.
 Remember to check blog posts, featured images, and so on.